Should you have a survey before you buy property in Italy?

-For most people buying a property in Italy is a major expense; in our view at De Tullio Law Firm, not commissioning a property survey is a false economy.
+Because for most people buying a property is a major expense, not commissioning an Italian property survey is a false economy.

-A surveyor, “geometra”, will provide you with invaluable information and support during the property purchasing process, which will help save you money both prior to and after completion.
+A surveyor, “geometra”, will provide you with invaluable information and support during the property purchasing process.
+This information will help save you money both prior to and after completion.

 In Italy, property is purchased under the principle of ‘caveat emptor’ or ‘buyer beware’.
-Essentially, what this means is that the onus is on the buyer to ensure that there are no issues with the property – this includes land purchases.
+In other words, the onus is on the buyer to ensure that there are no issues with the property.
+This includes land purchases.

-If you purchase an Italian property and subsequently discover there are problems, it is always time-consuming, frustrating and costly to sort everything out.
+If you purchase an Italian property and subsequently discover a problem, it is always time-consuming, frustrating and costly to resolve.

-A property survey will highlight hidden defects, illegally built structures and any areas of the property that require repair or maintenance.
+Amongst other things, an Italian property survey will reveal hidden defects, illegally built structures, planning and zoning issues.
+In addition, a geometra will highlight any areas of the property that require repair or maintenance.
 It is important to be aware of all these issues.
-After completion, you will have to pay for works required to rectify any defects you discover, or take legal action through the Italian courts, if you have a case, to get a refund from the vendors.
+After completion, you will have to pay to rectify any defects.
+You may even have to take legal action through the Italian courts to get a refund from the vendors.

 It is important to make sure you are not overpaying for your Italian property.
 A common misconception is that the vendor’s or estate agent’s valuation is based on Italian property market prices.
 Obtaining a valuation as part your survey will give you the true value of a property.
 The valuation will take into consideration any defects uncovered and repairs needed.
-This will ensure you pay a fair amount for your property and can help save thousands of Euros.
+This will ensure you pay a fair price for your property.
+A survey can therefore save thousands of Euros.

 The importance of an Italian property survey